Realization of manifolds as leaves using graph colorings: Introduction

-This realization problem can be also considered using compact (Polish) foliated spaces.
-On foliated spaces, differentiable structures or Riemannian metrics refer to the leafwise direction, keeping continuity on the ambient space.
-Like in the case of foliations, any leaf of a compact Riemannian foliated space is of bounded geometry.
-The converse statement is also true, in contrast with the case of foliations on compact manifolds; actually, any connected Riemannian manifold of bounded geometry is isometric to a leaf without holonomy in some compact Riemannian foliated space \cite[Theorem~1.1]{AlvarezBarral2017} (see also \cite[Theorem~1.5]{AlvarezBarralCandel2016}).
-Another interesting realization of hyperbolic surfaces as leaves of compact foliated spaces was achieved in \cite{AlvarezBrumMartinezPotrie-minimal-lams-by-hyperbolic-surfaces}.
+Leaves of compact foliated spaces with leafwise Riemannian metrics are always of bounded geometry.
+The authors have proved that, in this setting, the converse statement is also true: every connected Riemannian manifold of bounded geometry is isometric to a leaf without holonomy in a compact Riemannian foliated space (\cite[Theorem~1.1]{AlvarezBarral2017}, see also \cite[Theorem~1.5]{AlvarezBarralCandel2016} and~\cite{AlvarezBrumMartinezPotrie-minimal-lams-by-hyperbolic-surfaces}).